 Cell and tissue engineering concepts and techniques with emphasis on cellular response, cell adhesion kinetics, and tissue engineering design.

-BC 351 (Principles of Biochemistry) or BMS 300 (Principles of Human Physiology) or BMS 500 (Mammalian Physiology I) or BZ 310 (Cell Biology) or NB 501 (Cellular and Molecular Neurophysiology).
-Credit only allowed for one of the following: MECH 525, BIOM 525, and CBE 525.
+BC 351 (Principles of Biochemistry) or BMS 300 (Principles of Human Physiology) or BMS 500-- Mammalian Physiology I or BZ 310-- Cell Biology or NB 501--Cellular and Molecular Neurophysiology.
+Credit not allowed for both MECH 525 and BIOM 525

 Military personnel admitted to a College of Engineering online degree program may be eligible for a 15% tuition discount.
 Tuition discounts can only be given if you provide the appropriate discount code at the time of registration.
 Call (877) 491-4336 or email email@example.com to learn more.